The Kinks: Return to commercial success (1977–1985)

 Following the termination of their contract with RCA, the Kinks signed with Arista Records in 1976.
-With the encouragement of Arista's management they stripped back down to a five-man core group and were reborn as an arena rock band.
+With the encouragement of Arista's management, they stripped back down to a five-man core group and were reborn as an arena rock band.
 John Dalton left the band before finishing the sessions for the debut Arista album.
 Andy Pyle was brought in to complete the sessions and to play on the subsequent tour.
 Sleepwalker, released in 1977, marked a return to success for the group as it peaked at number 21 on the Billboard chart.
 After its release and the recording of the follow-up, Misfits, Andy Pyle and keyboardist John Gosling left the group to work together on a separate project.
 In May 1978, Misfits, the Kinks' second Arista album, was released.
-It included the US Top 40 hit "A Rock 'n' Roll Fantasy", which helped make the record another success for the band.
+It included the US top-40 hit "A Rock 'n' Roll Fantasy", which helped make the record another success for the band.
 The non-album single "Father Christmas" has remained a popular track.
-Driven by session drummer Henry Spinetti's drumming and Dave Davies' heavy guitar the song "Father Christmas" has become a classic seasonal favorite on mainstream radio.
-For the following tour, the band recruited ex-Argent bassist Jim Rodford and ex–Pretty Things keyboardist Gordon Edwards.
-Edwards was soon fired from The Kinks for failing to show up to recordings sessions, and the band recorded 1979's Low Budget as a quartet, with Ray Davies handling keyboard duties.
-Keyboardist Ian Gibbons was recruited for the subsequent tour, and became a permanent member of the group.
+Driven by session drummer Henry Spinetti's drumming and Dave Davies' heavy guitar, the song "Father Christmas" has become a classic seasonal favourite on mainstream radio.
+For the following tour, the band recruited ex-Argent bassist Jim Rodford and ex-Pretty Things keyboardist Gordon John Edwards.
+Edwards was soon fired from the Kinks for failing to show up to recording sessions, and the band recorded 1979's Low Budget as a quartet, with Ray Davies handling keyboard duties.
+Keyboardist Ian Gibbons was recruited for the subsequent tour and became a permanent member of the group.
 Despite the personnel changes, the popularity of the band's records and live shows continued to grow.